MarcoIeni/release-plz/README.md

 ## What's a Release PR?

 Release-plz maintains Release PRs, keeping them up-to-date as you merge additional commits.
-When you're ready to tag a release, simply merge the release PR.
+When you're ready to create a release, simply merge the release PR.

 ![pr](docs/src/assets/pr.png)